Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on Drebin

 \subsection{Experiments \& Evaluations}

 We present our attack performance on Drebin by reporting the evasion rate and the average distortion in different real world scenarios.
-The \textbf{evasion rate} is defined as the ratio of malware samples that are misclassified as benign, to the total number of malware samples in the testing set. \textbf{Average distortion} is defined as the average number of code blocks added to the \texttt{classes.dex} for each malware sample.
 Dataset described in Section \ref{evaluation_mama} is used in the experiments.

 Fig. \ref{fig_result_drebin_overall} reports the result of our proposed attack.
-In scenario FTB, where the adversary gets most knowledge of Drebin (\textit{i.e.}, the feature set, the training set, and black-box access), 99\% of malware samples in the testing set are misclassified after the attack, with average 3.5 features to be added in each sample.
+In scenario FTB, where the adversary gets most knowledge of Drebin (\textit{i.e.}, the feature set, the training set, and output from Drebin oracle), 99\% of malware samples in the testing set are misclassified after the attack, with average 3.5 features to be added in each sample.
 While in scenario F, where the adversary obtains least knowledge of Drebin (\textit{i.e.}, only the feature set), 60\% adversarial malware examples can evade from detection.

 Table \ref{drebin_modified_feature} presents the average number of features inserted into each malware sample, from which we observe that the most added features are in the sets of \textit{restricted API calls} and \textit{suspicious API calls}.